2019 Moto2 World Championship

-Álex Márquez became the Moto2 champion of 2019 seeing for the second time both Marquez brothers claiming championships in the same year in their respective classes with Marc Marquez winning his 6th Premier class title.
-Despite finishing the final race in Valencia outside the points area, Marquez secured his title with over ten podium finishes with five of them in 1st place securing his championship ahead of Brad Binder by three points.
+Álex Márquez became the Moto2 World Champion of 2019 seeing for the second time both Marquez brothers claiming championships in the same year in their respective classes with Marc Márquez winning his 6th premier class title.
+Despite finishing the final race in Valencia outside the points, Marquez secured his title with over ten podium finishes with five of them in 1st place securing his championship ahead of Brad Binder by three points.

 Teams and riders

 All the bikes used series-specified Dunlop tyres and Triumph 765cc 3-cylinder engines.